technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Import setup blade displays with a user account selected from the list and the Save button highlighted.](media/pa_importsetup_selpbiusr.png "Select Power BI user account")

-7. Select **Import** to comlete the import of the flow.
+7. Select **Import** to complete the import of the flow.

     ![The Import package review screen displays with the Import button highlighted.](media/pa_importflow_button.png "Import flow")

-8. A message indicating successful import will display at the top of the screen.
+8. A message indicating the successful import will display at the top of the screen.
 Select the **Open flow** link from this message.

     ![A success message displays with the Open flow link highlighted.](media/pa_successimport_message.png "Open flow")